trek-view/basecamp/_posts/2022-01-21-turn-360-photos-into-360-video-adobe-premiere.md

 published: true
 ---

 **A less technical way to create timelapse videos with spherical metadata.
-No command line in sight (but you will need a Premiere subscription).**
+No command line in sight (but you will need an Adobe Premiere subscription).**

 [Last summer I wrote about how you can use ffmpeg and Google's Spatial Media Metadata Injector to take a series of timelapse photos to create a single timelapse movie](/blog/2021/turn-360-photos-into-360-video) -- perfect for sharing on YouTube.

 Though many of you emailed in asking if there was an easier way, without having to jump into an unfamiliar command line.

-As you have probably already guessed from the title of this post the answer is yes.
+As you have probably already guessed from the title of this post, the answer is yes.
 Here's how...

-(If you want to follow along with the files I user, get them here.)

-## Import images
+## Import images to Premiere

 Open Premiere Pro and go to File > Import.

 In the File Browser, navigate to the folder with your image sequence.

+<img class="img-fluid" src="/assets/images/blog/2022-01-21/adobe-premiere-import-files.png" alt="Import 360 photos" title="Import 360 photos" />

 Click on the first image file.
 Do not select all files.
 You only want to click on the first image in the sequence.

-<img class="img-fluid" src="/assets/images/blog/2022-01-21/adobe-premiere-import-files.png" alt="Import 360 photos" title="Import 360 photos" />

-In the import browser under your files, click on the checkbox for "image sequence".
+Now check on the checkbox for "image sequence".
 On a Mac, you will need to click "Options" to make this checkbox visible.

-Open the file.
+Import the file.

 Your image sequence has now been imported as a single video file.